bassamanator/Sovol-SV06-firmware/README.md

    1. The output will be something along the lines of
       - `/dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0`

+The following steps are completed in the Mainsail web interface.
+You can locate this at the same ip address as your pi.
+The KIAUH automatically sets up the services required to run Mainsail when the pi is turned on.

 2. Adjust the `[mcu]` section in `printer.cfg` accordingly.